laerciom1/Splitz/README.md

 ### Next steps:
 - [ ] Indicator to selected group
 - [ ] Indicator to how much is left until 100% when editing percentages manually
+- [ ] Smart loading of data for expenses list screen

 ### Refactors
 - [ ] Review on model classes